-This course provides instruction for students desiring a career in animal medicine.
-Topics include proper veterinary practice management and client relations, pharmacy and laboratory procedure, advanced animal care, and surgical/radiological procedures.
-Applied mathematics, science and writing are integrated throughout the curriculum.
-Advanced FFA leadership will be infused throughout the curriculum to develop the student's ability to work with the public.
-All aspects of this course will feature hands-on skill sets designed to enhance experiential learning.
-English language arts, mathematics, and science are reinforced.
-Work-based learning strategies appropriate for this course are cooperative education, internship, mentorship, service- learning job shadowing and supervised agricultural experience.
-FFA competitive events, community service, and leadership activities provide the opportunity to apply essential standards and workplace readiness skill through authentic experiences.
+Develop the skills, techniques, and knowledge to earn a veterinary assistant credential.
+Perform proper veterinary practice management and client relations through hands-on skills.
+Formulate veterinary medical dosages using appropriate medical terminology.
+Establish animal handling skills in practicum settings and establish surgical and radiological procedures through sills-bases scenarios.
+Build leadership and employability skills through authentic experiences from Supervised Agricultural Experience (SAE), classroom instruction, and FFA participation.
+Gain the knowledge and skills for careers in the Animal Science Pathway.
 Students who wish to take the Veterinary Assisting Exam developed by Texas Veterinary Medical Association to be a Certified Veterinary Assistant (CVA) Level 1 should complete an additional 500 hours of supervised agricultural experience (SAE) during their three animal science courses.
 Two hundred SAE hours focus on the care and management of animals; will be substantiated by records and conducted under the direct supervision of the agricultural teacher.
 Hours may be earned any time during the year including summer months.
 An additional 300 hours of supervised agricultural experience (worked based learning) will be conducted as an internship program in animal medicine under the supervision of a licensed veterinarian or certified veterinary technician who will attest that participating students have mastered a standard set of skills used in animal medicine as identified by the cooperating teacher.
 Hours may be earned any time during the year including summer months.

-- Work Based Learning Opportunities: Apprenticeship: Yes Industry Field Trips: Yes Cooperative Education: Yes Entrepreneurial: Yes Internship: Yes Job Shadowing: Yes Mentorships: Yes School Based Enterprises: Yes Service Learning: Yes - Aligned Industry Credential: Elanco Veterinary Medical Applications Certification, Certified Veterinary Assistant - Aligned CTE Student Organization: North Carolina FFA Association and National FFA Organization
+- Work Based Learning Opportunities: Apprenticeship: Yes Business and Industry Field Trips: Yes Cooperative Education: Yes Internship: Yes Job Shadowing: Yes Mentorships: Yes Pre-Apprenticeship: Yes School Based Enterprises: Yes Service Learning: Yes Supervised Agricultural Experience (SAE) - Aligned Industry Credential: Elanco Veterinary Medical Applications Certification, Certified Veterinary Assistant - Aligned CTE Student Organization: North Carolina FFA Association and National FFA Organization